PerMalmberg/du-yfs/README.md

 # FAQ

+- Q: For up-and-over parking, how much above the floor of the space core must the construct enter?
+- A: 7m, high enough that it is not caught by the gravity well of the space construct.

 - Q: It accelerates, then brakes when taking off
 - A: Too heavy load, brake calculations say max 0 km/h.